 Dawn of Blasphemy released in December 2016, it contained the first two books of The Blasphemer Series.
 Maxwell Demon and Harvest are these books, but they’re not all that was included in this special work.
-Several bonus materials were included.
-I allowed fans and readers to choose these bonus materials based on a poll held in the Bachman’s Blasphemer Facebook fan group.
-Since I couldn’t decide which of the things to include I took all of the voting materials and included them.
-I found some fun things that were meant to be blogged here on the site and had them polished to be included in this special book I brought together for the fans as a way to give back to them!
+I included several bonus materials.
+Allowing fans and readers to choose these bonus materials based on a poll held in the Bachman’s Blasphemer Facebook fan group.
+Since I couldn’t decide which of the things to include I took all the voting materials and included them.
+I found some fun things that were meant to be blogged here on the site and had them polished to be included in this special book I brought together for the fans to give back to them!

 Why Do You Write?